liushulinle/PLOME/README.md

 # PLOME
-Source code for the paper "PLOME: Pre-training with Misspelled Knowledge for Chinese Spelling Correction" in ACL2021
+This repository provides the code and data of the work in ACL2021: *PLOME: Pre-training with Misspelled Knowledge for Chinese Spelling Correction*

 **Requirements:**